mcarvin8/ava-sf-devops/README.md

 ### Validations and Deployment Packages

 In addition to the sfdx-git-delta package, the developer can supply additional metadata to deploy by adding `package.xml` contents to the merge request description/commit message in package list format (see example below).
-You can update your GitLab repo settings to include the MR description automatically in the merge commit message.
-The manual package contents should be in between `<Package>` and `</Package>` tags.

 ```
 <Package>